arogozhnikov/hep_ml/README.md

 ### Main points
-* uniform classifiers - the classifiers with low correlation of predictions and mass (or some other variable(s))
+* uniform classifiers - the classifiers with low correlation of predictions and mass (or some other variable, or even set of variables)
   * __uBoost__ optimized implementation inside
   * __UGradientBoosting__ (with different losses, specially __FlatnessLoss__ is very interesting)
 * measures of uniformity (see **hep_ml.metrics**)